a-barry/esports-results/README.md

 # esports-results
-Solution to allow running of esports race series on otehr platforms.
+Solution to allow running of esports race series on various platforms.
 Initially concentrating on zwift cycling races.